Larson, Katherine R.Associate Professor of English; Graduate Faculty; Undergraduate Instructor

 Re-Reading Mary Wroth

 (New York: Palgrave Macmillan, 2015).
-Co-edited with Naomi J. Miller and Andrew Strycharksi.
+Co-edited with Naomi J. Miller.
 Gender and Song in Early Modern England

 “Recent Studies of Mary Wroth,”English Literary Renaissance